kaushal-pandey-18/Bank-files-management-system/README.md

 # Bank-files-management-system
-This is a bank management system which allows a total of 5 features.
+This is a bank management system in C language which allows a total of 5 features.
 They are:
 1.Create account
 2.Deposit money
 3.Withdraw money